Being diagnosed with MCAS syndrome: "I am allergic to everything"

 I never know if I’ll end up in the hospital.
-I take Benadryl and Zantac, and Zyrtec every day just in case.
+I take Benadryl, Zantac, and Zyrtec every day, just in case.
 The good thing is that if I become allergic to all foods, I could still survive with a feeding tube.

 Adam was downtown drunk on a party bus.
 “Do you need me?” he asked.
 “Should I stop the driver and come to you?”

 “Madi, what is it?
-Are you having a reaction?”
+Are you having an allergic reaction?”